ID |

 Upon successful completion of this course, students will be able to:

-• Demonstrate an understanding of typologies, organizational structures, tactics, and critial processes of terrorism.
+- Demonstrate an understanding of typologies, organizational structures, tactics, and critical processes of terrorism.

-• Examine best practices and future trends related to combatting terrorism.
+- Examine best practices and future trends related to combating terrorism.

 Correctional Counseling offers a strong practitioner orientation, providing students a solid foundation of research-based information from the social sciences.
 This course provides an overview of theoretical perspectives among a variety of counseling and case management approaches, along with assessment tools currently used.
 The course also examines best practices related to the field and explores issues and special populations unique to correctional counseling.